end-4/dots-hyprland/README.md

 </div>

 # Main features
- - An overview widget that shows window positions in workspaces
+ - An overview widget that shows window positions in workspaces (and has an app search! gnomie!!!1!1!!)
- - Can switch to Windows 11 mode hehee
+ - Can toggle Windows 11-like mode hehee
  - Powered by Pywal and Material You
  - Sexy animations
- - Made by a literal Asian
+ - A rice made by a literal Asian

 # Branches
  - [ Current main style: Material/Windows, updated in main branch.
 All non-main branches are archives. ]